TekMonksGitHub/ASB/README.md

 The following are needed for the timer listener nodes
 - cron

 License: GNU Affero General Public License v3.0.
-For commercial license please contact TekMonks.com
+For commercial license please contact TekMonks.com.
+Existing TekMonks Clients must purchase Commercial Support and can't use this version free of charge.